 The MS in computer science degree has two prerequisite (immersion) courses (100 units).
 A student must fulfill either through course completion or placement exams.
 Offered in both Autumn and Winter Quarters, they are: MPCS 50101 Concepts of Programming and MPCS 50103 Mathematics for Computer Science (Discrete Math).

 200 units of credit in MPCS prerequisite classes (programming and math), if needed

 400 units of credit in MPCS core courses (including one programming, one algorithms, and two systems classes)

 Interested applicants must apply to both programs separately according to published deadlines.
 Current Booth students please read Eligibility Requirements below.
 Admissions decisions for each program are made independently and the applications have separate requirements.
 Additional information can be found on the Joint MBA/MPCS Program page on the MPCS website.
 Inquiries regarding the admissions process for the MPCS should be directed to the Masters Program in Computer Science.

-Eligibility Requirements: Booth students who wish to undertake the joint degree with MPCS must be admitted to and begin the MPCS portion of the joint degree before completing 1100 units of Booth course credit (which includes enrollment in computer science immersion coursework, if applicable).
-A Booth student registered in 1150 units or more is not eligible for the joint degree.
+Eligibility Requirements: Booth students who wish to undertake the joint degree with MPCS must be admitted to and begin that program before surpassing the halfway point of the Booth program.
+No more than 1000 units of Chicago Booth credit may be completed prior to admission and enrollment in the joint program (which includes enrollment in computer science immersion coursework, if applicable).
+A Booth student who has completed more than 1000 units is not eligible for the joint degree.
 MPCS students who wish to undertake the joint degree with Booth must be admitted to and begin the MBA portion of the joint degree before completing 400 units of MPCS course credit.
 (MPCS immersion courses are prerequisite courses and are not included in the 400 units of MPCS course credit.)
 An MPCS student registered in 500 units or more is not eligible for the joint degree.